 This compression-style crop combines smooth material, mesh lining, and removable pads to create a breathable, supportive, and comfortable fit.
 There is also a pocket between the shoulders that can carry a phone or other small items.
 Our testers found the bra very supportive in the smaller sizes, with removable inserts that add a little extra support for those of us who need it.
 Janji’s commitment to sustainability and supporting clean water access means you can feel good about your purchase and look stylish — win-win!

-The longer crop style, wider straps, and extra material did mean that this bra was a little more challenging to get on and off than the strappy, open-back designs of others we tested.
-Those with shoulder issues or who are very averse to the occasional undergarment wrestling match may want to try this one on before you commit.
+The longer crop style, wider straps, and extra material did make this bra a little more challenging to get on and off than the strappy, open-back designs of others we tested.
+Those with shoulder issues or who are very averse to the occasional undergarment wrestling match may want to try this one on before they commit.

 Bra Style: Compression | Materials: Nylon/Spandex/Polyester | Support: Medium